RTEMS/rtems-docs/c-user/task/directives.rst

 This directive obtains a task identifier associated with the task name specified in ``name``.

-A task may obtain its own identifier by specifying :c:macro:`RTEMS_SELF` for the name.
+A task may obtain its own identifier by specifying :c:macro:`RTEMS_WHO_AM_I` for the name.

 The node to search is specified in ``node``.
 It shall be